David Schulhof: Career

 In 2018, together with other IM Global executives, Schulhof moved to AGC Studios, overseeing music-driven film and TV content, as well as AGC's music publishing operations as Head of Music.

+In 2023, Schulhof developed the MUSQ Global Music Industry ETF, an exchange-traded fund for investment in the music industry.
+Schulhof acts as CEO of the ETF, which includes 48 companies including music labels, streaming platforms, concert promoters, and technology manufacturers, including Apple Inc. and Sony Group.

 Personal life

 David Schulhof married Lesley Gurkin in 2007.
 They have a daughter and live on Upper East Side.